Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 Looking beyond the raw numbers, it’s also helpful to consider the embedding spaces produced by these models.
 When we project the full dataset (especially for `povo`) into 2D using *UMAP*, the spread of points appears noisy and unstructured at first glance.
 This lack of global structure is expected: most classes were filtered out due to insufficient data and never seen during training.
 However, local structures do emerge.
 When filtering the projection to highlight only a single community, items for that community tend to be grouped closely together, validating that the model learns consistent visual signatures for groups it has seen enough of.
 In some cases, we can also see visual affinities between specific communities, hinting at stylistic or material overlaps - something that the platform enables users to explore dynamically.

 The story is quite different for `categoria`.
 Here, the spread is much cleaner, and we can clearly see well-defined clusters for most categories.
 These clusters often sit close to others with which they share visual or material similarities.
 Interestingly, when inspecting the edges of clusters, we see a smooth transition: the items on the edge of one category often resemble those on the nearest edge of a neighboring cluster.
-This is a proof of a meaningful data manifold, where inter-class similarity is encoded naturally within the latent space.
-Within each cluster, there's also a strong internal structure - items flow from simpler, more typical examples to more complex or ambiguous ones along continuous directions.
-One notable exception is the class *etnobotânica*, which was not retained during fine-tuning due to lack of data.
-As expected, its samples are scattered across all clusters, showing weak cohesion but also ratifying the model’s ability to project items based on their visual similarities.
+This is proof of a meaningful data manifold, where inter-class similarity is encoded naturally within the latent space.
+Within each cluster, there's also a strong internal structure - items flow from some examples to others along continuous directions.
+One notable exception is the class 'etnobotânica', which was not retained during fine-tuning due to lack of data.
+As expected, its samples are scattered across all clusters, showing weak cohesion but also ratifying the model’s ability to project items based on their visual similarities since items from this class are visually very different from one another.

 <p align="center">
   <br>